How To Attract Tech Talent and Hire the Best in 2026

 1. Develop competitive and innovative compensation packages

-Offering competitive compensation is essential to jockey among other employers and recruit top tech workers.
-A survey of 10,000 U.S.-based workers administered by Gallup found that pay and benefits is the second most important factor job seekers are looking for in a new job (after work-life balance), with 54% indicating it as very important.
+Offering competitive compensation is essential to compete with other employers and recruit top tech workers.
+A survey of 10,000 U.S.-based workers administered by Gallup found that pay and benefits is the second most important factor job seekers are looking for in a new job, after work-life balance.
+Of those surveyed, 54% indicated pay and benefits as very important. .
 Additionally, according to a survey of more than 2,800 technology professionals distributed by Dice, 59% of respondents feel underpaid.

-Conducting market research each year can help you determine competitive compensation packages to offer candidates for tech and other positions across your organization.
-Take into consideration factors such as the role and title, required skills and certifications, education level, and the worker’s location when evaluating your compensation packages.
+Conducting market research each year can help you determine competitive compensation packages to offer top candidates for tech and other positions across your organization.
+When evaluating compensation packages, consider the role and title, required skills and certifications, education level, and the talent’s location.
 Also think of unique ideas that go beyond salary or hourly rates.

-In addition to a competitive salary, consider innovative compensation options options such as:
+In addition to a competitive salary, consider innovative compensation options such as:

 - Signing bonuses